Vyral/base-template/_posts/2018-10-19-scary-good-halloween-safety-tips.md

 **If you have any additional questions regarding tainted or unsafe candy, you can contact Poison Control at 1-800-222-1222 or your local police department.**

 By following these tips, you and your trick-or-treaters will be all set to have a safe and happy holiday.
-Happy Halloween!
+Happy Halloween\!

 Sincerely,

-Tina Caul<br>Caul Group Residential | KW<br>Two Locations to Serve You<br>Raleigh | 201 Shannon Oaks Dr, Suite 101 Cary, NC 27511<br>919-263-7653<br>Team@CaulTeam.com<br>CaulGroup.com
+Tina Caul